realA10001986/Time-Circuits-Display/README.md

 - set an alarm ("ALA-RM"),
 - select the Time-rotation Interval ("ROT-INT"),
 - select the brightness for the three displays ("BRI-GHT"),
-- show the current IP address ("NET-WRK"),
+- show network information ("NET-WRK"),
 - quit the menu ("END").

 Pressing ENTER cycles through the list, holding ENTER selects an item, ie a mode.

-How to enter custom dates/times:
+How to enter dates/times for the three displays:
 - Hold ENTER to invoke main menu
 - Press ENTER until the desired display is the only one lit
 - Hold ENTER until the display goes off except for the first field to enter data into